Using the Analyze Area Tool for Ecological Monitoring

 Analyze Area allows you to easily visualize seasonal patterns and year-over-year changes in ecological conditions.
 Drill down to specific areas of interest within a property and see how conditions have changed over the last several months or years.
 This feature can be used in a variety of applications, such as determining the timing of a timber harvest by reviewing seasonal cycles in vegetation vigor, or visualizing fluctuations in water and surface moisture presence in wetland areas.

 We derive these data from Sentinel-2 data, an ensemble of two satellites – the first launched in late 2015 and the second in 2017.
 The 10-meter resolution Sentinel-2 data are captured almost every week, making them ideal for tracking changes over time.
 You can explore details on vegetation, surface water, surface moisture, and snow for targeted areas of interest.
+When using Analyze Area on the S2 Vegetation layer, sometimes shadows in areas with hills and mountains can read as higher NDVI in the winter given the lower sun angle, so always cross-reference with truecolor imagery when in doubt.
 Find more information on these indices in the Index Layers article.

 Using Analyze Area